davidrpugh/sklearn-data-science-project/README.md

-# python-data-science-project
+# sklearn-data-science-project

-Repository containing scaffolding for a Python 3-based data science project.
+Repository containing scaffolding for a Python 3-based data science project using the [scikit-learn](https://scikit-learn.org/stable/) ecosystem.

 ## Creating a new project from this template